zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{\frac{a_p}{a_\mu} \left(r_p - r_\mu \right)}{r_\sigma}
 $$

 See below for an animation of weekly blocking numbers going through the Z-score transformation step by step.
-First the mean is subtracted out, centering the distribution around zero, then the standard deviation is divided through to make the distribution more narrow
+First the mean is subtracted out, centering the distribution around zero, then the standard deviation is divided through to make the distribution more narrow.
+Note that a set of 156 top players has already been defined

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/5996da7a-a877-4db1-bb63-c25bed81415f

 The transformation looks similar for all the other categories.

-The sum of the resulting Z-scores from every category is the aggregate Z-score, which provides an intuitive quantification of overall player value
+The sum of the resulting Z-scores from all of them is the aggregate Z-score, which provides an intuitive quantification of overall player value

 ## 2. Justifying Z-scores